Dick Gephardt: Political views

 After his election to the U.S. House in 1976, Gephardt's political views gradually moved to the left.
 Originally, Gephardt was strongly anti-abortion and was viewed as a social conservative.
-He was initially extremely critical of the Supreme Court's landmark Roe v.
+He was initially extremely critical of the U.S. Supreme Court landmark Roe v.
 Wade ruling that legalized abortion.
 He wrote on the subject in 1984:

 In 1987, when Gephardt decided to run for president, he announced that he would no longer support legislation to restrict abortion rights.
 He told the National Right to Life Committee; "I now do not support any Constitutional amendment pertaining to the legality of abortion."
 Gephardt's views on economic policy also changed over the years.
-He voted for Ronald Reagan's tax cuts in 1981; in the 2000s, however, he became a staunch opponent of similar tax cuts by President George W. Bush, saying that the enormous surplus created during the administration of Bill Clinton should have been spent on health care instead.
+He voted for Ronald Reagan's tax cuts in 1981; in the 2000s, he became a staunch opponent of similar tax cuts by President George W. Bush, saying that the enormous surplus created during the administration of Bill Clinton should have been spent on health care instead.
 Gephardt is widely viewed as an economic populist.
 He supports universal health coverage, fair trade, and progressive taxation.
 Although he once chaired the centrist Democratic Leadership Council, Gephardt in his later years in Congress distanced himself from the organization, finding his pro-labor views at odds with the DLC's pro-business positions.

 On October 10, 2002, Gephardt was among the 81 House Democrats who voted in favor of authorizing the invasion of Iraq.
 He was an early supporter of the war, and cosponsor of the authorization resolution.
 However, three years later Gephardt said of his support for the war that "It was a mistake ...
 I was wrong."